 Within the area of the golf course there is a 12-acre wood, which is largely managed by Friends of Batchwood on a voluntary basis.
 A survey conducted by the Herts and Middlesex Wildlife Trust Consultancy in 2007 identified the wood has at least 20 species of birds and around 100 species of plants and trees – alongside foxes, badgers and muntjac deer.

 Although the land has been shaped by the building of Batchwood Hall and later the creation of the golf course, surveys have identified many species, including bluebell, wood anemone and yellow archangel which indicate that this in ancient woodland,

 The wood is a bluebell wood, usually at its best in this respect in April and early May.
-As well as bluebells, there are a number of plant species present, such as dog’s mercury and archangel [yellow deadnettle] which are indicator species for ancient woodland.
+As well as bluebells, there are a number of plant species present, such as dog’s mercury, which are indicator species for ancient woodland.

 Photograph reproduced courtesy of Jeff Jones.

 The house was designed by Lord Grimthorpe in a ‘Queen Anne style’ and built in 1874 by William Longmire.
 These two men also lead restoration work on St Albans Abbey in the 1880s.